aurelia/aurelia/docs/user-docs/templates/value-converters.md

 <p>${'2021-06-22T09:21:26.699Z' | date}</p>
 ```

-The locale parameter that we specified in our value converter supports a locale parameter, which allows us to change how our dates are displayed.
+The locale parameter we specified in our value converter supports a locale parameter, allowing us to change how our dates are displayed.
 Say you're in the UK or Australia.
-The default format is then date-month-year.
+The default format is date-month-year.

 ```html
 <p>${'2021-06-22T09:21:26.699Z' | date:'en-GB'}</p>